This Month Only! >> $20 off and a FREE SHRM tote with your membership and code TOTE2018!

 "We have 4,000 associates who are also consumers," she says.
 "We do a lot of tasting panels because quality is the responsibility of every associate.
 We want associates to know our products and to share their ideas."

 The company’s investment in its employees has contributed to its reputation as an employer of choice.
-Mars was named one of the "happiest companies in America" this year by CareerBliss, an online community for employers, job seekers and recruiters.
+Mars was named one of the "happiest companies in America" in 2016 by CareerBliss, an online community for employers, job seekers and recruiters.

 Stretch and You Will Grow